Ends 12/02: Join the Holistic Wellness Collective for $1/day! Code: BLACKFRIDAY7

 Word of thumb: Always taper your benzos unless you are unable to due to your own unique medical situation.

-As discussed, you can become addicted to benzos after just a few days, even if your doctor is prescribing them and says otherwise.
+As discussed, you can become dependent on benzos after just a few days, even if your doctor is prescribing them and says otherwise.

 Many clients have called me with severe withdrawal symptoms after their doctors have told them they can stop their benzos cold turkey.
 For most people (not everyone), this is simply not true.